vishalchaudhary888/BridgeLabz-Training/README.md

     - Solved basic Java problems
     - Practiced logic building
-    - Strengthened core Java concepts
-    19/12/2025
-    What I Did
-    - Refacotr all the codes with proper naming convention
+    - Strengthened core Java concepts 19/12/2025-Refacotr all the codes with proper naming convention and solved problems of control-flow of level 1,2 and 3 20/12/2025-Solve Scenerio- Based question 21/12/2025-Solve Array questions of level 1 and 2

-    - Learn about the static keyword, concepts of classes
+2 Week 2:
-    - Solved the problems from control-flow sheet level 1, level 2 and half of level 3 questions 20/12/2025
+    23/12/2025-Solve Solve String questions of level 1, 2 and 3
-    What I Did
-    - Solve Scenerio- Based question